arunshekher/e107-multicontainer-docker/DEVNOTES.md

 ## Todo

-- move the site enabled config to Dockerfile
+- [ ] move the site enabled config to Dockerfile
-- need to add xdebug
+- [x] need to add xdebug
-- need to add a filesystem container with git and ssh
+- [x] need to add a filesystem container with git and ssh
-- install msmtp for mailhog
+- [x] install msmtp for mailhog
-- SO: sendmail_path = "/usr/bin/msmtp -C /etc/msmtprc -t --read-envelope-from" <-- doesn't work
-- create an ssh git container for phpstorm to access remotely so use a full blown os
+- [x] create an ssh git container for phpstorm to access remotely so use a full blown os
-- change mariadb version to a fixed on rather than later that can break things in future.
+- [x] change mariadb version to a fixed on rather than later that can break things in future.
-- add php logs
+- [ ] add php logs
-- add mysql logs
+- [x] add mysql logs
+- [ ] add xdebug configuration
+- [ ] cleanup and optimize all Dockerfiles
+- [ ] consider using make file
+- [ ] make use of a shell script to initialize docker-compose
+- [ ] write the README.md

 ## Notes